-So what do you think?
-This is the most important question to ask.
 The course is suitable for all students who are interested in discussion and debate, and who have an open and enquiring mind.
-Grade 5 in Religious Studies and grade 5 English is desirable due to the academic nature on the course.
+GCSE Ethics, Philosophy and Religion is not a requirement to take this course at A-level.
+Grade 5 English and Grade 5 in EPR (if taken) is desirable due to the academic nature on the course.
 However, well-motivated and enthusiastic students without these requirements will be considered on merit.